-How does the use of derivatives attain the environmental and social characteristics promoted by the financial product?
+How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-The Sub-Fund does not use derivatives to attain the environmental or social characteristics it promotes, nor does it use derivatives to attain minimum levels of sustainable investments with environmental and social objectives.
+The Sub-Fund does not use derivatives to attain the environmental or social characteristics which it promotes.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?